ericklein/lightbar/README.md

     - 12/29/16 - button support to library
     - 11/20/17 - button globals probably don't need to be global 05/05/19
-    - [FR 05/14/14] Implemented lightOneColor, lightOneColorFill, lightOneColorBlink, lightOneColorRamp
-    - [FR 04/21/15] why do many functions pass parameters that are not used?
     - [FR 08/06//17] should I run a FastLED.clear() before each light function?
       - Yes, functions don't clear themselves so higher logic can control this
     - [FR 08/06/17] switch delay() to FastLED.delay function?
       - No, FastLED.delay() only for platforms without native delay() function
     - added brightness parameter to lightColorChase, lightTheatreChase
-    - updated button initialization based on changes to button library
+    - updated button initialization based on changes to button library 06/02/19

-Feature Requests
-  - 05/14/14
-    - lightCylon(color, brightness, speed)
-    - lightPacMan(colorone, colortwo, speed, distancebetween)
-    - lightRainbow()
-    - lightWaterFlow()
-    - lightVolcano()
-    - lightFireplace()
-  - 03/02/16
-    -  on/off switch [software implementation 12/29/16]
-    -  toggle light function switch
-    -  memory optimization
-      - int to byte variable conversion
-  - 05/22/16
-    - Why do I care about halfLeft and halfRight?
-  - 12/27/16
-      - resistor in front of LED #1 for LPD8086
-  - 12/29/16
-      - improve code readability
+    - variable name changes to improve code readability
-  - 07/29/17        -
+    - function name alignment missed during 05/05/19 changes
+    - [FR 05/10/19] ARM compilation
-      - CRGB::Red is green and CRGB::Green is Red?
-[LPD8086]
+    - [FR 03/02/16] CRGB::Red is green and CRGB::Green is Red [LPD8086]
-  - 11/20/17
+  04/25/20
+    - [FR 11/24/17] transition to encoder library for rotary encoder support
+    - [FR 05/22/16] why do I care about halfLeft and halfRight? -> CLOSED with encoder.h
-      - enum stripColor for readability
+    - [FR 11/20/17] enum stripColor for readability
-  - 11/24/17
-      - rotary encoder to to class/library/file separated functions
-      - stripColor should not also embed on/off status (see 03/02/16), impacts resolveButtons
+    - [FR 11/24/17] stripColor should not also embed on/off status (see 03/02/16), impacts resolveButtons
-      - implement DEBUG flag for print and println 05/07/19
+    - [FR 11/24/17] implement DEBUG flag for print and println and put !Serial under that debug flag
-      - Alexa support
+    - RGBW strip support via Adafruit NeoPixel library
-      - remote logging
-      - error handling
-      - not sure stripBrightness needs to be a global, each function should receive it